 Thorium’s Advantages in More Detail

-Less Dangerous - The generation IV molten salt reactor designs, in their breeder form, use liquid thorium fluoride ThF4 mixed with other fluorides as a fuel.
+Less Dangerous - The generation IV molten salt reactor designs, in their breeder form, use liquid thorium fluoride ThF4 as a fuel which is mixed with other stable fluorides that act to lower the melting point.
 They run at atmospheric pressure so there is no risk of explosion of the reactor vessel.
-They incorporate a refrigerated plug, which melts if there's a power failure, and the liquid core is then discharged by gravity into tanks, which are arranged so that there is not a critical mass of radioactive material in one place, and the reaction stops.
+They incorporate a refrigerated plug, which melts if there's a power failure that stops a cooling fan, and the liquid core is then discharged by gravity into tanks.
+These are arranged so that there is not a critical mass of radioactive material in one place, the fission reaction stops and decay heat from fission products can dissipate without the need for power to drive coolant pumps.
 Thorium fluoride does not burn in air.
 There are no solid fuel rods to meltdown.
 Because there are no fuel rods, and waste is removed from the liquid core, there is no need to shut down the reactor for waste removal and no need for personnel to manipulate fuel rods.

 |click to enlarge|

 Less Radioactive Wastes - The supporters of thorium powered reactors claim that they generate about 35 times less waste from spent fuel, a fraction of the nuclear waste generated by a uranium fuelled reactor with only 17% of the waste having a long half life.
 They also state that a Liquid Fluoride Thorium Reactor (LFTR pronounced lifter) burns its fuel much more completely than a solid fuel reactor and therefore produces much more power for the quantity of waste generated.
-Click the arrow on the flash movie below to see a comparison between uranium and thorium fuel/waste cycles.
+A comparison between the uranium and thorium fuel/waste cycles is shown below.

 A variant of the design using liquid chlorides and fast spectrum neutrons can “burn” wastes from the uranium/plutonium fuel cycle and would be very useful as a complementary waste disposal technology for the existing stock of nuclear reactors.
 This 2003 paper from Charles Forsberg at Oak Ridge discusses "Coupling Spent Fuel Processing with Actinide Burning using Molten Salt Reactors".